scorpido74/azure-docs.nl-nl/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers.md

 ---
-title: Containers installeren en uitvoeren-Text Analytics
+title: Install and run containers - Text Analytics
 titleSuffix: Azure Cognitive Services
-description: Het downloaden, installeren en uitvoeren van containers voor Tekstanalyse overschrijd in deze zelfstudie met stapsgewijze instructies.
+description: How to download, install, and run containers for Text Analytics in this walkthrough tutorial.
 services: cognitive-services
 author: IEvangelist
 manager: nitinme